EnoughTea/rust-filen/README.md

 [Filen.io](https://filen.io) is a cloud storage provider with an open-source [desktop client](https://github.com/FilenCloudDienste/filen-desktop).
 My goal was to write a library which calls Filen's API in a meaningful way, and to learn Rust in process.
 Filen's API is currently undocumented and I try to get it right by studying the client's sources, so take it all with a grain of salt.

 This library is in a usable yet unpolished state.
-It is possible to login, receive users RSA keys, perform CRUD on files and folders, list Filen Sync folder/trash folder/recent files contents, download and decrypt files, encrypt and upload files, and share/link files and folders.
+It is possible to make almost every imaginable Filen query: you can login, receive users RSA keys, perform CRUD on files and folders, list Filen Sync folder/trash folder/recent files contents, download and decrypt files, encrypt and upload files, and share/link files/folders with helpers for recursion.

-Various user-specific API queries are still unimplemented and documentation is lacking, sorry about that.
+Some obscure user-specific API queries are unimplemented and documentation is lacking, sorry about that.
 If you need to call missing API query, you can do so with `rust_filen::queries::query_filen_api("/v1/some/uimplemented/api/path", any_serde_serializable_payload, filen_settings)`.

 I have not published `rust_filen` yet, but chances are you would want to depend on its sources anyway.